statamic/docs/content/collections/docs/creating-a-starter-kit.md

 ## Creating the Starter Kit Project

 The first step is to [create a new Statamic project](/installing#creating-a-new-statamic-project).
-This is essentially a throwaway sandbox that you will use to develop and test your starter kit.
+This is essentially a throwaway sandbox that you will use to develop and test your Starter Kit.

 Run the `init` command to generate the appropriate files.